awsdocs/aws-glue-developer-guide/doc_source/create-an-iam-role.md

    }
    ```

-1. For **Role name**, type a name for your role; for example, **AWSGlueServiceRoleDefault**\.
+1. For **Role name**, enter a name for your role; for example, **AWSGlueServiceRoleDefault**\.
 Create the role with the name prefixed with the string **AWSGlueServiceRole** to allow the role to be passed from console users to the service\.
 AWS Glue provided policies expect IAM service roles to begin with **AWSGlueServiceRole**\.
 Otherwise, you must add a policy to allow your users the `iam:PassRole` permission for IAM roles to match your naming convention\.
 Choose **Create Role**\.